Town halls and phone calls: Join the fight to protect birth control access

 If your newsfeed is anything like ours, you may be hearing a lot about health insurance lately.
-Two stories in particular have had our attention: The passage of the American Health Care Act (AHCA) in the U.S. House of Representatives and the leak of a draft regulation from the Trump Administration that, if made final, could make it easier for employers not to cover birth control in their employee health insurance plans.
+Two stories in particular have had our attention: The Better Care Reconciliation Act (BCRA), which is the U.S. Senate’s version of the American Health Care Act (AHCA), and the leak of a draft regulation from the Trump Administration that, if made final, could make it easier for employers not to cover birth control in their employee health insurance plans.

-Both of these policy changes have the potential to make it harder for many American women to get the birth control that’s right for them.
-There’s not much to be done about the regulation until it's released—but now is a great time to weigh in with the Senate about the AHCA.
+Both of these policy changes, if enacted, have the potential to make it harder for many American women to get the birth control that’s right for them.
+There’s not much to be done about the regulation until it’s released—but there’s no better time to weigh in with the Senate about the BCRA.

 One thing is pretty clear: this legislation will undo or weaken many provisions that make health care affordable, including Medicaid expansion and subsidies.
-The Congressional Budget Office (CBO) estimates that the AHCA’s decrease in subsidies alone will mean 10 million people can no longer afford their private health insurance by 2018.
-The CBO estimates that another 13 million will lose Medicaid coverage by 2026—that’s a total of 23 million people who would lose their insurance.
+The Congressional Budget Office (CBO) estimates that, between Medicaid rollback and subsidies, the BCRA will result in 22 million people losing health care coverage.

 So you’re worried…Now what?